If you want ideas for businesses, you can start with $10k or less – look no further!

 An initial investment of under $1,000 would allow you to start your coaching business with basic office supplies like a computer, printer, and webcam for video sessions.
 Additionally, you’ll need a website and social media accounts.

-If you are coaching clients one-on-one, expect to charge anywhere from $100 – $1,000 per session depending on what type of services you’re offering and how much experience you have as a coach.
+If you are coaching clients one-on-one, expect to charge anywhere from $100 – $1,000 per session, depending on your services and how much experience you have as a coach.

 37. Food Truck/Cart

-Food trucks are hot right now, and they’re cheaper than opening a traditional restaurant.
+Food trucks are hot right now if you want to open a food business, and they’re cheaper than opening a traditional restaurant.

 If you enjoy cooking and meeting new people, starting a food truck might be an exciting choice for you.
 Plus, you can work where ever and whenever you want.